 Finding an Attorney or Advocate to Work With

-Fortunately, finding a qualified advocate or attorney to represent you during your Social Security Disability case doesn't have to be a stressful or overwhelming process.
-You can click here to find a qualified Social Security Disability advocate or attorney in your area and to find out more about receiving a free evaluation of your Social Security Disability case.
+Fortunately, finding a qualified advocate or attorney to represent you during your Social Security disability case doesn't have to be a stressful or overwhelming process.
+You fill out our Free Disability Evaluation to find a qualified Social Security Disability advocate or attorney in your area and to determine if your Social Security disability case could be approved.